 Transforming care of babies with sepsis

 Babies are a vulnerable population as their underdeveloped immune systems struggle to fight infections.
 Within hours, a baby with sepsis, a complication of infection, can be in a life-threatening situation.
-This is complicated by drug resistance, with 40% of infections in babies resisting standard treatments.
+This is complicated by drug resistance, with up to 40% of bacterial infections in babies resistant to standard treatments.
 Despite the huge numbers of babies affected by sepsis, our understanding of how to treat them is limited.

 With St George’s University of London and the Paediatric Infectious Disease Network (Penta), GARDP is running one of the largest ever studies on the care of babies with sepsis.
 This study, following approximately 3000 newborns across 11 countries, will provide evidence to fill knowledge gaps, help transform treatment and save lives.
 Download the neonatal sepsis programme snapshot to learn more.